Elke Erb

-Elke Erb (born 18 February 1938) is a German author-poet based in Berlin.
-She has also worked as a literary editor and translator.
+Elke Erb (18 February 1938 – 22 January 2024) was a German author-poet based in Berlin.
+She also worked as a literary editor and translator.

 Biography

 Family provenance and early years

 Elke Erb was born at Scherbach (today part of Rheinbach) in the hills south of Bonn.
 Her parents had moved there with her uncle Otto and his family in 1937 in order, as her father put it, to "overwinter National Socialism".
 Ewald Erb (1903–1978), her father, worked at the local tax office, having lost his academic post as a Marxist literary historian at the University of Bonn in 1933 on account of "Communist activities".
 Her mother Elisabeth worked on the land.
 Elke was the eldest of her parents' three daughters, all born in Scherbach between 1938 and 1941 when her father was conscripted for military service.
 Youngest of the three sisters is the author-poet Ute Erb.

 As a member of the wartime German army Ewald Erb was at one stage charged with a form of sedition ("Wehrkraftzersetzung"), subsequently ending up as a prisoner of war.
 As far as the family were concerned, he was out of the picture between 1941 and 1949.
 In 1949 the family were reunited when Ewald Erb arranged for his wife and daughters to rejoin him at Halle in the Soviet occupation zone.
 By this time, he had already been working at Halle University for two years, having arrived directly from a British prisoner-of-war facility in 1947.
 However, Ewald Erb was living in Halle in a single rented room containing one writing desk and one bed.
 There was space for the girls' mother, but the children were sent to live in a "home" (a recently reassigned boarding school) for the next two years.
 For Elke Erb, approaching her teenage years, the result of the disruption and uncertainty was a lasting alienation from her parents.